- About

 - Field crews suspect the water quality may have been jeopardized during the outage.

-Boil water advisories are issued as a precaution until samples can be analyzed by a laboratory to ensure the drinking water did not get contaminated.
+Precautionary boil water advisories are issued until samples can be analyzed by a laboratory to ensure the drinking water did not get contaminated.
 It typically takes up to 48 hours for a laboratory to determine if the water is safe.
 It is very rare for laboratory results to indicate the drinking water is not safe as a result of a water outage.
 However, JEA issues these boil water advisories on the conservative side of public safety.

 Customers should boil water used for drinking and food preparation or use bottled water for those purposes while the BWA is in effect.
 Water used for these purposes should be brought to a rolling boil for a minimum of one minute prior to use for drinking, food preparation, or cooking.